Maou-Shimazu/Cppm-Installer/README.md

 `.\Cppm-Installer.exe` This installs the latest version of cppm and configures cppm paths. \
 There will be better user messages in the future, you can always run the installer again to update.

+Note: \
+When you install cppm, if there are no commands working, it is possible that you lack Visual C++ Redistributable Packages. \
+You can install them from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=48145), if you dont think that is the problem, run cppm by double clicking, it is located in the "C:\User\\[username]\\.cppm\bin" folder.

 # LICENSE

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg)](http://www.opensource.org/licenses/MIT)